dariofad/sim2cpp/README.md

 # sim2cpp

-This repository provides a tutorial on converting a Simulink model to C++ code.
+This repository provides a tutorial on how to convert a Simulink model into C++ code.

 ## System Requirements